Taekwondo Classes & Affiliation with the L.T.S.I.

 • 7th Degree can grade up to 5th Degree

-• 8th Degree can grade up to 7th Degree (7th is by permission of ITFU Promotion committee)
+• 8th Degree can grade up to 7th Degree (7th is by permission of ITF Promotion committee)

 When you join, we will request proof of your promotions unless we know you already.